 Consider service models

 For many manufacturers, self-reflection may lead to the adoption of a service model in addition to manufacturing.
 The days of simply selling a piece of capital equipment or having sales reps drop off implants and attend surgeries are not enough.
 Challenge your current business model.
 Myriad opportunities exist for manufacturers to play new roles in the healthcare value chain — helping surgical centers grow their practices or assisting hospitals with streamlining operations, as examples.
 Device manufacturers know how to lean out processes.
-Look for Seek opportunities to use your organization's untapped potential!What disruptors, such as biologics and other advanced technologies, could be catastrophic?
+Look for opportunities to use your organization's untapped potential!What disruptors, such as biologics and other advanced technologies, could be catastrophic?

 Look, too, to leverage technology in your quest.
 Capitalize on digital tools and trends — manufacturing industry 4.0, artificial intelligence, data and predictive analytics.
 Stryker, for instance, is working with Microsoft to use virtual reality to design surgical suites for hospitals and surgical centers.
 Other companies are using predictive analytics to analyze data about local populations to predict future patient needs.
 Not only are these device companies selling their products; they're also bundling them with services and expertise to help clients improve their businesses and increase the quality of patient outcomes.